-If you need help with your plan, you can call the number on the back of your card for plan assistance.
+If you need help with your plan, call the number on the back of your card for plan assistance.

 Your Medicare Supplement Card

-Medigap plans go hand in hand with Original Medicare.
-Since these are additional coverage coupled with your Medicare health insurance, you’ll want to provide it to your doctor or healthcare facility prior to receiving services.
+Medigap plans to go hand in hand with Original Medicare.
+Since these are additional coverage coupled with your Medicare health insurance, you’ll want to provide it to your doctor or healthcare facility before receiving services.

-There is also a customer service number on your card in the event you need assistance with your supplement plan.
+There is also a customer service number on your card if you need assistance with your supplement plan.

 How to Get a Medicare Replacement Card

-Over time it’s inevitable that you’ll need to get a replacement card, many people either lose or misplace their cards from time to time.
+Over time you’ll inevitably need to get a replacement card; many people occasionally lose or misplace their cards.

 Getting a replacement card can be done in a few ways.
-You can call Medicare direct and ask them to mail you a new card.
+Call Medicare directly and ask them to mail you a new card.

 For a Medicare Advantage, Medicare drug plan, or Medicare Supplement card replacement, you can contact the insurance company and request a new card be sent out to you.

 The contact information will be located on the back of your insurance card.
-If the company you enrolled in has an online portal you can usually print a temporary card, or request a new one be sent out from the portal as well.
+If the company you enrolled in has an online portal, you can usually print a temporary card or request a new one be sent out from the portal.